Doriscafe/missionaivvy/FS.md

 - Make friends with different backgrounds – You will work with team members stationed around the world to build a better culture and product.
 - Don't worry about food – Fresh fruit, snacks and drinks are available anytime in our offices.

+#### Working Place
+- Hong Kong?
+Shenzhen?
+The cloud?
+Or Mars?
+You decide!
+- If you choose Hong Kong, our office is equipped with standing desks for your work and health, and beanbags for your nap.
+The office is located in Hong Kong Science Park with gym services, swimming pool, seaside, cycling trail, parking space, live music, and more!

 More about us and our product: http://aivvy.com

-Please contact join@aivvy.com with your Position and Name in subject, and also please attach your CV, previous works/portfolio, github/linkedin profile if any and current & expected salary.
+**Please contact join@aivvy.com with your Position and Name in subject, and also please attach your CV, previous works/portfolio, github/linkedin profile if any and current & expected salary.**

-Look forward to meeting you!
+**Look forward to meeting you!**

 ----------------
 #### [More Positions](https://github.com/Doriscafe/missionaivvy/blob/master/anywhere.md)